 Some Section 8 applicants and PHA’s may tell you that they screen Section 8 applicants for criminal background.
 This is true but irrelevant.

-First of all, the federal criteria they use are less strict than you might want for your rental business.
+First of all, the federal criteria might be less strict than you want for your rental business.
 For instance, to live in a housing project (Section 8 apartment), you cannot be on a lifetime sex offender registry, and you cannot have been evicted for drug offense in the last three years.
 You might not want sex offenders of any kind, lifetime or otherwise.
 You might not want any drug convictions in the last five years, or seven years.